Aliases for TYMP Gene

 This gene encodes an angiogenic factor which promotes angiogenesis in vivo and stimulates the in vitro growth of a variety of endothelial cells.
 It has a highly restricted target cell specificity acting only on endothelial cells.
 Mutations in this gene have been associated with mitochondrial neurogastrointestinal encephalomyopathy.
 Multiple alternatively spliced transcript variants have been identified. [provided by RefSeq, Apr 2012]

 GeneCards Summary for TYMP Gene

 TYMP (Thymidine Phosphorylase) is a Protein Coding gene.
-Diseases associated with TYMP include mitochondrial dna depletion syndrome 1 and mitochondrial neurogastrointestinal encephalopathy disease.
-Among its related pathways are NF-KappaB Family Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include growth factor activity and platelet-derived growth factor receptor binding.
+Diseases associated with TYMP include Mitochondrial Dna Depletion Syndrome 1 and Mitochondrial Neurogastrointestinal Encephalomyopathy.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and platelet-derived growth factor receptor binding.

 UniProtKB/Swiss-Prot for TYMP Gene

 May have a role in maintaining the integrity of the blood vessels.
 Has growth promoting activity on endothelial cells, angiogenic activity in vivo and chemotactic activity on endothelial cells in vitro.